therealbstern/apcupsd/doc/manual/manual.rst

     AP9617 family of smart slot modules.
 The protocol is much simpler and potentially more secure than SNMP.

+modbus
+    MODBUS is the newest APC protocol and operates over RS232 links.
+(It is also capable of operating over USB, but apcupsd does not support this yet.)
+    MODBUS is APC's replacement for the aging 'apcsmart' (aka UPS-Link) protocol.
+MODBUS is the only way to access detailed control and status information on newer (esp.
+SMT series) UPSes.

 Choosing a Configuration Type